Unlocking Protein Dynamics

 To extract meaningful biological insights from diffuse scattering data, accurate modeling is essential.
 At present, we model protein motions separately from Bragg peaks and from diffuse scattering, then compare them, but the results often disagree.
 We are developing algorithms that learn directly from experimental data, integrating information from both Bragg and diffuse scattering to develop a unified, consistent model.

 Correctly representing and encoding the outputs of structural modeling is essential for translating them into biological insight.
-To enable AI co-driven scientific discovery, these representations must be both machine-readable and human-interpretable to leverage the full richness of existing and future experimental data and provide interpretable feedback to guide human insight.
-We are developing infrastructure to improve model encoding and data architecture, allowing the others to learn from the rich experimental data collected in this project.
+To enable AI co-driven scientific discovery, these representations must be both machine-readable and human-interpretable to leverage the full richness of existing and future experimental data.
+We are developing infrastructure to improve model encoding and validation, enabling others to learn from the rich experimental data collected in this project.